 There is a lot of fear and uncertainty swirling about as we enter the flu season.
 As an infection preventionist for Charles E. Smith Life Communities, I completely understand.
 Even before the COVID-19 pandemic, I was responsible for planning and mitigating risks during an outbreak.

-There’s no denying that our residents are in the high risk population for developing complications during an outbreak, whether that’s COVID-19, the common cold or the flu.
-This year, we are paying extra attention to the health and safety of those we serve in order to both mitigate the risk of coronavirus and the various strains of flu that will emerge.
+There’s no denying that our residents are in the high-risk population for developing complications during an outbreak, whether that’s COVID-19, the common cold, or the flu.
+This year, we are paying extra attention to the health and safety of those we serve to both mitigate the risk of coronavirus and the various strains of flu that will emerge.

 The flu season in the United States occurs in the fall and winter, meaning we are just at the very beginning of the season.
 Now is the time to get your flu shot.
 I repeat, now is the time to get your flu shot.
 While flu cases generally peak between December and February, you don’t want to wait until everyone around you is getting sick.

 The flu vaccine is carefully designed to contain strains that the CDC has determined will be the most prevalent this year.
 There are many different strains of flu because the virus mutates constantly.
 So, yes, it is possible to still get the flu, even if you have had your flu shot, because you may be infected by one of these different strains.
 However, your symptoms should hopefully be less severe and you may recover faster, thanks to the antibodies you developed from the vaccine.

 I know there is a lot of misinformation out there about the flu vaccine, so I’d like to clarify a few things:

 - No, the flu vaccine will not give you the flu, as it does not contain live viruses.

 - Yes, you need a flu vaccine every year.